Kalvanin Kadhali (2006 film): Plot

 Sathya is a casanova and pursues Tina.
 Later, he sets his sights on Haritha and manages to woo her.
-She starts loving him wholeheartedly, but he is not in favor of that.
+She starts loving him wholeheartedly, but he is not in favour of that.
 At one moment he falls for Haritha, but at the same time, she discovers his real character, and ends their relationship.
 The story is about how Sathya changes himself and earns her love back.

 Cast

 Production

-The film was initially launched with the title 36-24-36, while Krishna Leelai was also considered, before the makers decided to use Kalvanin Kadhali, derived from the novel of the same name.
+The film is the directorial debut of Tamilvannan.
+It is notably, Suryah's first film as the hero, which was not directed by himself.
+The filming was held at Munnar and Kochi, while a song sequence was shot at AVM Studios, Chennai.
+Sherin Shringar, Flora Saini and Namitha were initially approached for an item number; however Tejashri Khele was finally chosen.

 Soundtrack

 The soundtrack was composed by Yuvan Shankar Raja and was released on 29 November 2005 at Albert Theatre, Chennai by actor Kamal Haasan.
-It features 6 tracks with lyrics written by Na.
-Muthukumar, 'Kavignar' Vaali and Muthu Vijayan.
-Yuvan Shankar Raja's music generally received praise and positive responses, topping the charts.
+The music generally received praise and positive responses, topping the charts.
+The song "Ivan Kattil" was based on "Oh My Gosh" by the British duo Basement Jaxx.

-Reception
+Release

+Kalvanin Kadhali was released on 17 February 2006.
+During its release, lawyers demanded the makers to remove banner hoardings of the film in Anna Salai, citing their vulgarity and the fact that there was a school near the Anna Flyover in the same area.

+Critical reception

 Sify said, "This love story has the Suryah stamp of humour and is sure to satisfy his fans, who enjoy his smutty comedies".
-The Hindu wrote, "That Suryah is honing his skills as an actor, is evident.
+Malathi Rangarajan of The Hindu wrote, "That Suryah is honing his skills as an actor, is evident.
 The increasing spontaneity in his expressions is heartening.
 But it is hard to swallow the contrived emotions when he tries to fool the heroine's people".
+Lajjavathi of Kalki wrote the director has given a film by mixing vulgarity and message together however found the screenplay without any confusion but felt it would have been a film for everyone if it had removed the embarrassing lines and scenes.
+Cinesouth wrote, "If we thought that this was not S.J.Suryah’s film, but Tamilvanan’s, we were thoroughly disappointed".